p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

-Beyond the basics of installing a secure Apache binary, locking down access to sensitive areas of your site, and properly serving TLS connections, there are some additional steps that can be taken for the extra security-conscious user.
+Beyond the basics of installing a secure Apache binary, locking down access to sensitive areas of your site, and properly serving TLS connections, there are some additional steps that the extra security-conscious user can take:

 Install a WAF
 -------------